Sheryl Abeyta, MT, CPA

 Assistant Professor of Economics

-I am currently a Ph.D. candidate in Economics at The New School for Social Research.
-I received a Masters of Arts in Economics from the University of Denver in 2014 and graduated with a Bachelors of Science from Portland State University in 2010.
-I have previously taught at CUNY College of Technology and have worked in business and market analytics for various industries in Colorado.
-My current research and specialties encompass wage dynamics, Classical Political Economy, Post-Keynesian theory, and dynamics of technological change.
+I started teaching at Adams State University in 2017.
+I received a PhD in Economics from The New School for Social Research in 2020, a Masters of Arts in Economics from the University of Denver in 2014 and graduated with a Bachelors of Science from Portland State University in 2010.
+I have previously taught at CUNY College of Technology and have worked in business and market analytics for various industries in Colorado and Washington.
+My current teaching includes: Microeconomic Principles, Macroeconomic Principles, Political Economy, Natural Resource Economics, Economics of Crises, Economic Policy, Managerial Economics, and Business Statistics.
+My current research and specialties encompass wage dynamics, education and skills, consumer behavior, Classical Political Economy, Post-Keynesian theory, and dynamics of technological change.

 Natalie Rogers, CPA, CFE